brycejohnston/awesome-agriculture/README.md

 # Awesome Agriculture [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of awesome open source and/or free tools, software and APIs related to Agriculture.
+Also includes open source API clients and tools to work with proprietary APIs and data.

 ## Climate, Environment and Weather